2010 Summer Youth Olympics: Venues and infrastructures

-The mascots of the Games were Lyo and Merly, a fire-themed lion and a water-themed female merlion respectively.
-The official theme song of the Games was "Everyone".
-It was performed by five singers representing six continents of the world, namely, Jody Williams (Africa), Sean Kingston (Americas), Tabitha Nauser (Asia), Steve Appleton (Europe) and Jessica Mauboy (Oceania).
-The executive producer of the song was local music producer Ken Lim.

 Torch relay

 Plans for the Youth Olympic torch relay, dubbed the Journey of the Youth Olympic Flame (JYOF), were unveiled on 26 January 2010.
 The torch used was 60 cm high, 5 to 8 cm wide, and weighed 0.74 kg.

 The flame was lit at Olympia in Greece on 23 July 2010 and travelled to five cities representing the continents Asia, Africa, Europe, Oceania and the Americas.
 The relay travelled through the following cities, dubbed the "Celebration Cities":